Gottfried von Cramm: Imprisonment for same-sex affair

 Despite his enormous popularity with the public, on 5 March 1938, von Cramm was arrested by the German government and tried on the charge of a homosexual relationship with Manasse Herbst, a young Galician Jewish actor and singer, who had appeared in the 1926 silent film Der Sohn des Hannibal.
-After being hospitalized for a nervous collapse after his arrest, on 14 March von Cramm was sentenced to one year's imprisonment Cramm admitted the relationship, which had lasted from 1931 until 1934 and had begun shortly before he married his first wife.
+After being hospitalized for a nervous collapse after his arrest, on 14 March von Cramm was sentenced to one year's imprisonment.
+Cramm admitted the relationship, which had lasted from 1931 until 1934 and had begun shortly before he married his first wife.
 He was additionally charged with sending money to Herbst, who had moved to Palestine in 1936.
 According to a report on the trial in The New York Times of 15 May 1938, the judge stated that "Baron von Cramm had alleged that his wife, during their honeymoon, had become intimate with a French athlete.
 The court held that this experience had unsettled the young tennis star and had resulted in his seeking a perverse compensation for an unhappy married life."
 Although Cramm had confessed to an affair with Herbst once he was arrested, he later changed his confession to one of "mutual masturbation", and his lawyer was able to convince the judge that Cramm had been forced into sending money to Herbst because Herbst was a "sneaky Jew".

 Cramm's international tennis friends were outraged at his treatment.
 Don Budge collected the signatures of high-profile athletes and sent a protest letter to Hitler.
 His friend King Gustaf V of Sweden also pressured the German government to have him released.
 Cramm was released on parole after six months, and in May 1939 returned to competitive tennis.
 Cramm competed at the Queen's Club Championships in London, where he won the event by beating American Bobby Riggs 6–0, 6–1.
-Officials at Wimbledon reportedly refused to let him play in their tournament, using the excuse that he was a convicted criminal and therefore unfit; The New York Times, however, quoted Wimbledon sources as saying that Cramm would have been welcome to participate, had he submitted an entry.
+Officials at Wimbledon reportedly refused to let him play in their tournament, using the excuse that he was a convicted criminal and therefore unfit.

-A further humiliation was Germany's decision in 1940 to recall Cramm from an international tennis tournament in Rome before he had a chance to play.
+Connections to the German resistance

+Cramm refused to become a party member of the NSDAP during the entire period of the National Socialist regime, although Hermann Göring, who was a member of the same tennis club, tried to persuade him several times.
+Because Cramm never mentioned Hitler during speeches on international trips, watched films critical of the regime, and privately spoke disparagingly of the National Socialists, he increasingly aroused the displeasure of the Nazis.

+Von Cramm showed solidarity with the active resistance to Hitler in the last years of the war, using his travels as a tennis coach to Sweden to pass on confidential messages from the 20 July conspirators.
+After the failed assassination attempt, he expressed his desire to join another attempt.
+Since the resistance never reorganised after the 20 July plot, he never got the chance to turn his words into deeds.